swaptacular/swpt_accounts/protocol.rst

    sender's account after the requested amount has been secured.
 This can be a negative number.

-Server implementations MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.
-If the server implementation have successfully prepared the requested transfer, a `PreparedTransfer`_ message MUST be sent.
+If the requested transfer has been successfully prepared, a `PreparedTransfer`_ message MUST be sent.
 Otherwise, a `RejectedTransfer`_ message MUST be sent.

-TODO: mention the greedy way this thing should work.
+Server implementations:

+* MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.

+* SHOULD try to secure as big amount as possible, within the requested limits (between ``min_amount`` and ``max_amount``).

+* SHOULD NOT prepare a transfer without verifying that the recipient's account exists, and accepts incoming transfers.

+* SHOULD NOT allow transfers in which the sender and the recipient is the same account.

+* If the requested transfer has been successfully prepared, the secured amount MUST be locked, so that until the prepared has been finalized, the amount is unavailable to other transfer requests.

 FinalizePreparedTransfer